rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/collections.md

 original_id: collections
 ---

-Meteor and Reaction store data in `collections`.
+Meteor and demand store data in `collections`.
 Collections are declared in a common location with [Mongo.Collection](http://docs.meteor.com/api/collections.html).

 ```js